Overview

 3)TTD (weekly income) & PPD is essentially a PA feature, not a standard term rider benefit.
 Under term plans, generally, coverage is only provided for Total & Permanent Disability.

-Benefits of Long-term Disability Insurance
+Benefits of Long Term Disability Insurance

 Before we discuss the benefits of long-term disability insurance, you need to know when the benefits start.
 For example, PTD (lump sum) is paid after a doctor certifies that the disability meets the policy definition.
 In comparison, TTD (weekly income) starts after the waiting period (which is often 4 weeks).